How to Use a Deed in Lieu of Foreclosure to Sign Over Your Home

 When you’re unable to afford mortgage payments, unable to get a loan modification, and unable to sell your home, a DIL transaction is a way to get rid of your home.

-DIL looks slightly different on your credit reports than a standard foreclosure, but the result may be the same.
-Your bank takes the property and sells it to pay off your loan, and in many cases, your credit scores will drop just as if you went through foreclosure.
-But you might be able to borrow again sooner, and a human looking through your credit reports (as opposed to a computerized scoring model) might view DIL more favorably than foreclosure.
+DIL looks slightly different on your credit reports than a standard foreclosure, but the result may be the similar.
+Your bank takes ownership of the property and sells it to pay off your loan, and in many cases, your credit scores will drop.
+But you might be able to borrow again sooner, and a loan officer that reviews your credit reports (as opposed to a computerized scoring model) might view DIL more favorably than foreclosure.

 When your lender sells your house, the house might sell for less than you owe.
+When that happens, the loan proceeds are not sufficient to pay off your loan.
 What happens to the money you still owe?
 Your lender may try to collect that deficiency, which means your loan is not yet completely behind you.
 But, in some cases, you can have the deficiency wiped out in a DIL transaction, or you can negotiate for a smaller deficiency.

 Review your agreements carefully with a local attorney, and ask a tax preparer about any liability you might have for forgiven debt (or other aspects of the deal).